rachel-w/Welcome/index.md

 ### What's going on right now?

 I'm looking into blockchain at the moment.
-This includes web development for blockchain and ethereum and learning to program with Solidity.
+This includes web development for blockchain, Ethereum and learning to program with Solidity.
 Unity3D and more front-end development are next on the list.

 ### Some of my repositories